 Fine Arts and Humanities

-This division, with areas of study in Art, English, Humanities, Foreign Languages, Journalism and Mass Communications, Music, Philosophy and Religion, offers majors in Art, English, English/Language Arts, Humanities, Journalism and Mass Communications, and Music, all leading to the Bachelor of Arts degree.
+The Fine Arts and Humanities Division strives to foster a student-centered learning environment with innovative teaching and learning initiatives that develop students’ communication and literary skills, promote cultural awareness and knowledge, and enhance students’ artistic and musical abilities.
+The Division, with areas of study in Art, English, Humanities, Foreign Languages, Journalism and Mass Communication, Music, Philosophy and Religion, offers majors in Art, English, Journalism and Mass Communication, and Music, all leading to the Bachelor of Arts degree.
+The division also offers an Interdisciplinary Studies major that leads to a Bachelor of Arts degree.

 [There is] a body of knowledge within the humanities—Art, Music, Drama, English, History, Foreign Languages, Philosophy—that makes it unique in itself, [but] there is also a common thread that runs through them all: each takes as its central focus the study of the measure of man and deals through its own frame of reference with such questions as ‘What is man?’
 ‘Where do we come from?’
 ‘Where do we go?’
 ‘What is the meaning of life?’.”

 The Fagin Lecture Series was established by a gift from Dr. Bryllion and Mrs. Mary Fagin in 1965.
 Dr. Fagin was a renowned scholar and wrote books on Edgar Allen Poe that marked his field.
 The lectureship has allowed the Fine Arts and Humanities Division to invite other scholars from myriad academic fields such as English, Art, Humanities, Journalism, Music, and Film to share their knowledge and expertise with LeMoyne-Owen College students.